 Pupil Premium Review

 Our Pupil Premium Strategy was externally reviewed in January 2022, by an accredited Pupil Premium Reviewer.
-Following this review, an Action Plan has been written, which will again have a follow-up review towards the end of the Summer Term of the 2021-22 academic year.
+Following this review, an Action Plan has been written, which was again followed up during the 2022-23 academic year.
 Please use the following link to read the write-up of the school visit from the Pupil Premium Review:

 Our scholars